Office project training program. Microsoft Project Online Training

 • Preliminary project planning

-• Scope planning and definition of the structure of work at the stage of preliminary planning
+• Planning the content and determining the structure of work at the preliminary planning stage

-• Determination of the scope of tasks with an estimate of the duration of their execution
+• Determining the composition of tasks and estimating the duration of their completion

-• Formation of resource support - labor costs
+• Formation of resource provision - labor costs

 • How to create and format reports using Project

-• Principles of splitting a report into sheets
+• Principles of breaking a report into sheets

 • Standard reports